"In the end… you really did bring me to Japan."

 "Go see him if you want.
 As for hostility?
 That doesn't concern me… I could crush him."

-"I hate wild men, and you still haven't told me how you know I'm his daughter."
+"I hate wild men.
+And you still haven't told me how you know I'm his daughter."

 "Eh?
 We're going to school too?"